Constructing locally flat surfaces in 4-manifolds: Exercises

 \section{Exercises}

 The upcoming problems are separated into three levels.
 The introductory problems should be attempted if you are seeing all of this material for the first time.
 Prerequisites are courses in introductory geometric and algebraic topology.
-The moderate problems are for readers who are already comfortable with some of the terminology; they may require nontrivial input from outside these lectures, which we have tried to indicate as hints.
-We will end the section with a list of challenge problems for advanced readers.
+The moderate problems are for readers who are already comfortable with some of the terminology; they may require nontrivial external input, which we have tried to indicate as hints.
+The section ends with a list of challenge problems for advanced readers.